Chopper (rap): Characteristics

-Chopper rap is typically characterised by the inclusion of twice or three times as many syllables to each bar and line as would be found in most other forms of rap.
+Chopper rap is typically characterized by the inclusion of twice or three times as many syllables to each bar and line as would be found in most other forms of rap.
 Sophisticated rhyme schemes are also an important element of the style.
 The inclusion of two or three times as many syllables in the bars causes the lyrics to be described as being in "double-time" or "triple-time".
 The beat tempo of chopper songs, particularly from the Midwest, tends to range from 90 BPM to 180 BPM, a much higher range than most other rap genres.
 Maintaining the quality of lyrics in terms of rhyming and substance while increasing speed of delivery is one of the key aspects of the style.

 The term "chopper" does not imply any thematic characteristics, and songs in the style touch on a wide range of subjects.
 One subgenre chopper rappers often cross into is horrorcore, seen in Tech N9ne's "Am I a Psycho?" featuring Hopsin and B.o.B or the rapper Twisted Insane's albums.
 Midwest rapper Prozak explained that the style often revolves around "dark beats and lyrics" in the DVD The Hitchcock of HipHop.

 History

 1980s – Origins of fast rapping

 Although the subgenre of chopper-style hip hop did not achieve broad mainstream appeal until the early–mid 1990s through artists such as Bone Thugs-n-Harmony and Twista, the style has been around for decades.
 The first group to rap at high speeds on record were the Treacherous Three with the release of "New Rap Language" in 1980.
-Throughout the lyrics of the song, member Kool Moe Dee is continually referred to as the originator of the fast style:
+Throughout the lyrics of the song, member Kool Moe Dee is referred to as the originator of the fast style:

-Kool Moe Dee went on a year later to use one of the verses in this song to demolish Busy Bee in the famous New York rap battle in 1981.
+Kool Moe Dee went on a year later to use one of the verses of "New Rap Language" against Busy Bee in a New York rap battle in 1981.

 The style of rapping fast was also popular with Jamaican rappers in the early 1980s with releases by Daddy Freddy ("Joker Lover"), Shinehead ("Rough and Rugged") and Peter King ("Me Neat, Me Sweet").

 In the 1990s, the style spread to the West Coast, with artists at "The Good Life" such as Ellay Khule, Freestyle Fellowship, CVE, Riddlore, Chubb Rock, Mikah 9 and many other Project Blowed affiliates adopting the style.